 In Year 2, we are using Read Write Inc to help us with our spellings.
 The children will learn and complete activities based on sounds each week in class.
 These spelling words match up with our weekly spellings tested on a Friday in dictation.
 As an optional extra, children can practise and learn the spellings we complete each week in their log books which are sent home daily.
-This week we are learning what happens to some root words when we add the suffix -ly.
+Please keep returning log books daily in blue bags.

 We would really appreciate it if any parents are able to volunteer to read with Year 2 children on Monday, Wednesday, Thursday or Friday afternoons.
 Please see your child's class teacher if you are interested.